 The current Sberbank has almost nothing left to remind us of the savings offices, in the form of which the Bank functioned for such a long period of time.
-What really amazes is that Sberbank is barely recognisable from itself of just 10 years ago!
+What is really amazing is that Sberbank is barely recognisable from itself of just 10 years ago!

 Sberbank offers the widest selection of banking services for retail customers: from traditional deposits and various types of loans to bank cards, money transfers, bank insurance and brokerage services.